The Best Suffolk Beaches to Visit During Your Suffolk Holidays 2023

 From the car park, you walk through some low sand dunes and onto the beach where you’ll find a mixture of shingle and sand.
 The further you walk from Walberswick to Dunwich, the less sand there is but also the quieter it gets.

 There are no dog restrictions at Walberswick which makes it one of the most dog-friendly beaches in Suffolk.

 The beach is backed by a Nature Reserve, making it completely unspoiled.

 Things to do in Walberswick

 Take a walk to Southwold along the Suffolk Coastal Path.
-It’s an easy 3-mile walk through marshland or a longer circular walk
+It’s an easy 3-mile circular walk through marshland or take a longer circular walk.

 Things to do in Covehithe

 Relax and enjoy the beach (take a picnic)

 Visit Covehithe church and its interesting ruined outer walls